The Church of Jesus Christ of Latter-day Saints in Oregon: Contemporary history

-County Statistics
+County statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 Census count reflects location of residence which may skew percent of population where adherents reside in a different county as their congregational meetinghouse.

+Stakes

+As of May 2025, Oregon had the following stakes:

 Missions

-On July 26, 1897, the Northwestern States Mission (headquartered in Portland) was organized to search out Latter-day Saints who had moved to Oregon, Washington, and Montana.
+On July 26, 1897, the Northwestern States Mission was organized to search out Latter-day Saints who had moved to Oregon and Washington.
 On June 10, 1970, its name changed to the Oregon Mission and ultimately the Oregon Portland Mission on June 20, 1974.
-On July 1, 1990, the Eugene Oregon Mission was organized; and in July 2013, the Salem Oregon Mission was organized.
+On July 1, 1990, the Oregon Eugene Mission was organized; and in July 2013, the Oregon Salem Mission was organized.